 This flexibility is controlled by a set of UML types that can be implemented in a variety of manners.
-Use of alternative names that are more familiar in a particular application is acceptable, provided that there is a one-to-one mapping to classes and properties in this International Standard.
+Use of alternative names that are more familiar in a particular application is acceptable, provided that there is a one-to-one mapping to classes and properties in this document.

-The UML model in this International Standard defines conceptual classes.
+The UML model in this document defines conceptual classes.
 Various software systems define implementation classes or data structures.
 All of these reference the same information content.
 The same name may be used in implementations as in the model, so that types defined in the UML model may be used directly in application schemas.

 Annex A defines a set of conformance tests that will support applications whose requirements range from the minimum necessary to define data structures to full object implementation.

-Conformance classes related to models including Observations, Measurements and Samples
+Conformance classes